1robie/CraftEngineConverter/ROADMAP.md

 ## ✅ Recently Completed

+- Dry-run mode for converters just need to add `-dryrun` argument to the command line
 - Configuration for progress bar display for converters
 - Progress bars for long operations
 - Fixed NoSuchFileException in ZIP extraction